spinofsf/SDC-Traffic-sign-classifier/README.md

    Model saved
 ```

-### Results
+### Testing the model on new images

-Here are the results obtained from images on the web.
-These test images were collected from google maps in Europe, cropped and resized to 32x32 pixels and fed to the model.
+Test images were collected from google maps in Europe, cropped, resized to 32x32x3 pixels and fed to the model.
+Shown below are a few images captured.

 ![alt text](./writeup_images/test_images.png)

+Here are the same images after pre-processing

 ![alt text](./writeup_images/test_images_preprocess.png)

+And the result from the CNN, it can be seen that the model classifies the images accurately.

 ![alt text](./writeup_images/test_image_results.png)
 ---

 ### Discussion and further work
-This project is a good introduction to Keras and CNN's.
-Many improvements can be seen, mostly as a result of collecting better training data and augmenting.
-The CNN model seems quite robust and capable of learning complex non-linear functions as already demonstrated in the NVIDIA study mentioned above.
-Further work can be done in implementing a more complex network and run it on data collected in the real world.
+This project is a good introduction to Tensorflow and classification using convnets.
+Many mentioned above, improvements can be seen especially in the areas of augmenting (flip, shear, blur images) and pre-processing (.
+Another area that can be looked into is to look into the current state-of-art architectures in classification, their accuracy and implementing one at some point in the future.